After three decades, Seattle’s last black-owned funeral home struggles with displacement

 When Zane and Victor Fitch, the father and son behind Dayspring & Fitch Funeral Home, lost their lease in Hillman City last fall, it seemed like the final straw for Seattle’s last black-owned full-service funeral home.

-A fixture in Rainier Valley since the 1980s — most of that time in a converted Baptist church on South Lucille Street — Dayspring & Fitch provided thousands of families a place not only for viewings and chapel services, but also for the post-ceremony receptions that are so central to traditional African American funerals.
+A fixture in Rainier Valley since the 1980s — most of that time in a converted Baptist church on South Lucile Street — Dayspring & Fitch provided thousands of families a place not only for viewings and chapel services, but also for the post-ceremony receptions that are so central to traditional African American funerals.

 But as the years went by and more of Seattle’s black community left the city, this family-run business saw its own fortunes shift.